 Meals for children are provided via the Hampshire County Council Catering Services (HC3S) and served from the school kitchen in the Hall.
-School meals in Hampshire currently cost £2.15 each.
+From September 2018, school meals in Hampshire cost £2.30 each.

 If you would like to arrange for your child to have school meals, either for a short period, or longer term, please ask for further information at Reception.